prifina-admin/internal-docs/data-modeling/README.md

 2. Relatively easy to interpret
 3. Difficult to interpret

-2,3 consist “danger zones” and need to be dealt with very carefully
+2,3 consist “danger zones” and need to be dealt with very carefully with version and access controls.